Limit Toxins in Your Landscape

-Better yet, install only lighting needed for entertaining or after-dark activities and leave it off at other times.
+Install only lighting needed for entertaining or after-dark activities and leave it off at other times.
 Darkness is an important part of human and wildlife body cycles, called circadian rhythms.
-Too much artificial light reduces melatonin production in humans, with bad health effects, and interferes with the reproduction cycles of wildlife.
+Too much artificial light reduces melatonin production in humans (which has bad health effects) and interferes with the reproduction cycles of wildlife.